orb-community/orb-website/docs/documentation/install.md

 #### Setting up a prometheus sink

-If you prefer, in addition to deploying the orb, you can also set up your own prometheus to send data for.
-Note that this is not strictly related to Orb, but examples of the yaml files for the configuration are available below.
+In addition to deploying Orb, you can optionally set up a Prometheus instance to act as a metrics data Sink.
+You may wish to do this if you do not already have an existing time series database to send Orb Policy metric output to, and would like to host your own.

 === "prometheus.yml"
     ```yaml